 Overview:

 The objectives of this experiment are to find the equivalent circuit parameters of a three-phase induction motor using the per-phase equivalent circuit and tests similar to those used in transformer characterization.
 Another objective is to operate the motor in the linear torque-speed region.

+The three-phase induction motor is fed by three-phase voltages or currents that induce three-magnetic fields that add up to a cumulative magnetic field, which rotates in space at constant amplitude and is termed the stator magnetic field.
+The magnetic field induces current in metal rotor bars or coils, which in turn, induce their own magnetic field, termed the rotor magnetic field.
+The rotor hangs inside the stator, and the rotor magnetic field tries to lock to the rotating stator magnetic field, causing the rotor to spin, and therefore, rotational motion is induced.
+It is typical to have the rotor formed of rotor bars tied with end rings, forming what is commonly known as a “squirrel cage.”

+The per-phase equivalent circuit models the stator- and rotor-side winding resistance R1 and R2, respectively, leakage inductance due to leaked flux between the rotor and stator (L1 is the stator leakage inductance, and L2 is the rotor leakage inductance), mutual magnetizing inductance (Lm or reactance Xm), and core losses in the core loss equivalent resistance RC.
+These are similar to the transformer’s equivalent circuit model, but include the effect of rotor magnetic field lag behind the stator, which is termed the slip.

-In order to find the equivalent circuit model of the motor, several tests should be performed.
+In order to find the equivalent circuit model of the motor, several tests (no-load, locked-rotor, DC, and load tests) should be performed.
 These tests require the knowledge of motor ratings.
 For the rated voltage of 208 V at 60 Hz, the following should be noted down from the nameplate: rated power (hp and W, where 1 hp = 746 W), rated current (A), and rated speed (RPM and rad/s).
-From these ratings, the rated torque (N·m) can be found, which is not shown on the nameplate.
+From these ratings, the rated torque (N·m) can be found by dividing the rated power in Watts over the rated speed in rad/s (1 RPM = 2π/60 rad/s), which is not shown on the nameplate.

 In order to load the induction machine shaft, a DC generator (dynamometer setup) is mechanically coupled to the shaft.
 The induction motor acts as the prime mover of the generator.
 As the electrical load increases on the generator, the mechanical power increases into the generator and out of the induction motor, thus increasing the load on the induction motor shaft.